MarcBoule/ImpromptuModular/clipboard-format.md

 **_note_** objects also have two optional properties: **_velocity_** and **_playProbability_**.
 These properties may be set on note objects, or they may not.
 Parsers should be prepared to handle either case. **_velocity_** has a range of 0 to 10. **_velocity_** might be patched to a VCA to control volume, but it could be used for anything.
 Think of it as a unipolar CV that has a constant value for the duration of a note.

-**_playProbabilty_** has a value of 0 to 1, and represents the probably that the note in question will play.
+**_playProbability_** has a value of 0 to 1, and represents the probability that the note in question will play.

 ## A note on polyphony